in one of Shakespeare's Plays

 that Shakespeare was a Freemason familiar with the ritual at the heart of the Royal Arch degree.

-If this is true, we may deduce that Anthony and Cleopatra was originally written
+If this is true, we may deduce that Antony and Cleopatra was originally written

 with a courtly, Masonic audience in mind (6).